Maximum Security (Brooklyn Nine-Nine): Critical reviews

 "Maximum Security" received mixed-to-positive reviews from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "C+" grade and wrote, "Now that that's out of the way — while last week's 'Paranoia' was a set-up episode for the rest of this third season, this week's 'Maximum Security' is certainly a transitional episode.
+Club gave the episode a "C+" grade and wrote, "Now that that's out of the way — while last week's 'Paranoia' was a set-up episode for the rest of this third season, this week's 'Maximum Security' is certainly a transitional episode.
 'Filler' might even be the word for it, but it's not exactly all that filling.
 After all, we don't even get to see Rosa, Holt, and Terry throw things off the roof of a church.
 But in continuing with the big Jimmy 'The Butcher' Figgis plot, 'Maximum Security' makes some baby steps, immediately slowing things down right out the gate."
 Allie Pape from Vulture gave the show a perfect 5 star rating out of 5 and wrote, "After last week's relatively joke-light, blisteringly over-plotted episode, I was worried that B99 was going to keep up that grueling pace for the entirety of this closing three-episode finale arc.
 But 'Maximum Security' is a great installment of the show, keeping up some meaty plot mechanics without sacrificing the quirky, referential humor that makes it such a joy to watch."